Fethbita/Survival_Game_DEPRECATED/guides/mechanics.md

 * Knife - Used for killing animals.
     * Requirements = 1 Stone, 1 Branch, 1 Fiber
     * Durability = Contact with 4 animals.
+* Bow and arrow- Used for killing animals.
+    * Requirements = 5 Branch, 3 Wood
+    * Durability = 10 Damage.
 * Fishing rod - Used for catching fish.
     * Requirements = 3 Branch, 3 Fiber
     * Durability = 5 Fish